technomancy/leiningen/doc/GPG.md

 # Using GPG

-This document aims to be just enough for setting up and using [GPG](http://www.gnupg.org/) keys with [Leiningen](http://leiningen.org) to sign artifacts for publication to [Clojars](http://clojars.org/) and to encrypt repository credentials.
+This is an introduction to setting up and using [GPG](http://www.gnupg.org/) keys with [Leiningen](http://leiningen.org) to sign artifacts for publication to [Clojars](http://clojars.org/) and to encrypt repository credentials.